 You need those extra pieces like wheels, doors and roof tiles to increase the model options your child can create.

-Released under the banner of the “Bricks And More” theme, these large sets offer a great way to kick-start any collection.
+Released under the banner of the “Bricks And More” or Classic theme, these large sets offer a great way to kick-start any collection.

 While there are instructions included in the box to make a number of different models with the pieces, kids can also make just about anything they can imagine.